 Collapse is rapid enough that aboriginal filament is not erased, even within a "coherent core."

 In B5, small bound cluster will form c.
 40K years from now.

-Now, we (all!) need to try FIVe, from Hacar et al. 2013, to study "coherent" core-filament relation.
+Now, we are trying FIVe, from Hacar et al. 2013, and other clustering algorithms, to study "coherent" core-filament relation.

 Filaments offer pre-existing density enhancement.